Bases/ Stations

 31 March 1945.
 Closure.

 April 1945.
-Location of RCAF Technical and Engineering School, later Re-designated No. 1 Technical School.
+Location of RCAF Technical and Engineering School, later Re-designated No. 1 Technical Training School.

 May 1955.
 Closure.